On this page

 A process for escalating risk is one way in which the risk assessment process hooks onto wider management processes in the organisation’s governance.
-When a risk is assessed it receives an evaluation, which indicates what type of action will be required—in this case escalation.
+When a risk is assessed it receives an evaluation, which indicates what type of action will be required—in this case, an escalation.

 This workflow [DOCX, 28KB] shows the process for escalating risk as a next step after risk assessment.